christopher5106/christopher5106.github.io/_posts/2015-12-06-openoffice-libreoffice-automate-your-office-tasks-with-python-macros.markdown

 # count the number of form
 oDrawPage.getForms().getCount()

-# get the list box model
+# get the list box model of the control element
 ListBox = oDrawPage.getForms().getByIndex(0).getByName("Listbox")

 # get the list box item list
 ListBox.StringItemList

-# get the list box controller
+# get the list box view
-ListBoxCtrl = model.getCurrentController().getControl(ListBox)
+ListBoxView = model.getCurrentController().getControl(ListBox)

 # get the selected items:
-ListBoxCtrl.SelectedItems
+ListBoxView.SelectedItems
 {% endhighlight %}

 Please do not hesitate to do your contributions to my tutorial.